• Skip to primary navigation

 What It Is Used For?

 It is also a gluten-free substitution for flour in bread recipes or muffins.
-Also, it is a great fit when you plan to fry the meat, vegetables, or fish.
+Also, it is a great fit when you plan to fry meat, vegetables, or fish.

 A Few Tips for Working With Starch